Cosmodyne-Industries/gml-code-dump/README.md

 # gml-code-dump
 My first python script.
-Reads all .yy and .gml files in the game project root folder, cleans it up and removes headers, then dumps into a single .txt file.
+Reads all GameMaker (.yy and .gml only) files in the game project root folder, cleans it up and removes headers, then dumps into a single .txt file.

 Potentially useful for small games if you want to share full context with a chatbot.
 This was my first version and it does the job. v2 has a proper indexing system.